MicrosoftDocs/learn/learn-pr/iot/create-first-aks-edge-essentials/includes/3-exercise-deploy-aks-edge-essentials.md

 Let's download the K3s installer and Windows node files to [Azure file share](/azure/storage/files/storage-how-to-use-files-windows) and then mount it in the VM so we can access it using the drive with letter *Z*.

 1. Take a note of the storage account name, key and the Azure file share name.
-You will need it later.
+You need it later.

     ```azurecli
     storageAccountName=$(az storage account list --resource-group $resourcegroup --query '[0].name' -o tsv)